Praveennaik8/my-code-library/README.md

 # my-code-library
-This repo contains some useful codes and solution to some contest questions
+This repo contains some useful codes.